How to Look Up an LLC in Florida? (Step by Step Guide)

-SunBiz is the Florida Division of Corporations and operates similarly to the Delaware Division of Corporations.
+SunBiz in Florida is the Division of Corporations and operates similarly to the Delaware Division of Corporations.
 The state division is where applications for Florida Foreign Qualifications are filed for approval or where Florida corporations are registered.

 How Often Are the Records on SunBiz Updated?

-Records in our database are updated every day.
+Records on SunBiz are updated every day.
 After processing electronic filings, images will show up in three working days.
 Non-electronic filing images are available five business days after review.

 Can I Look Partial Names on the Sunbiz Website?